Discover the 5 Main Types of Stainless Steel: A Comprehensive Guide

 Stainless steel is classified into several types based on its microstructure, significantly influencing its properties and applications.
 There are five main types of stainless steel:

-1. Ferritic – These steels are based on Chromium with small amounts of Carbon, usually less than 0.10%.
-These steels have a microstructure similar to Carbon and low alloy steels.
-They are usually limited to relatively thin sections due to the lack of toughness in welds.
+1. Ferritic – These steels are based on chromium with small amounts of carbon, usually less than 0.10%.
+These steels have a microstructure similar to carbon and low alloy steels.
+They are typically limited to relatively thin sections due to the lack of toughness in welds.
 However, where welding is not required, they offer a wide range of applications.
 They cannot be hardened by heat treatment.
 High Chromium steels with additions of Molybdenum can be used in aggressive conditions such as seawater.
 Ferritic steels are also chosen for their resistance to stress corrosion cracking.
-They are not as formable as austenitic stainless steels.
+They are not as formable as austenitic stains.
 They are magnetic.

 FERRITIC STAINLESS STEELS